neerajk555/SQL-Training-exercise/module-02-select-fundamentals/07-Speed-Drills.md

 # Speed Drills: SELECT Fundamentals (10 questions, 2–3 min each)

+## 📋 Before You Start

+### Learning Objectives
+By completing these speed drills, you will:
+- Build muscle memory for SELECT fundamentals
+- Practice quick recall of WHERE, ORDER BY, LIMIT syntax
+- Develop speed with column selection and filtering
+- Reinforce DISTINCT, LIKE, BETWEEN patterns
+- Test your mastery of SELECT variations

+### How to Use Speed Drills
+**Purpose:** Rapid-fire practice for instant recall.
+Each question: 2-3 minutes!

+**Process:**
+1. **Read question** - understand what's needed
+2. **Answer immediately** - use your first instinct
+3. **Check answer** - compare with solution
+4. **Mark if wrong** - these need review
+5. **Retry later** - build automatic recall

+**Scoring:**
+- 9-10: Mastery!
+Ready for advanced topics
+- 7-8: Solid, review weak spots
+- 5-6: Practice fundamentals more
+- <5: Re-study module content

+**Tip:** Don't overthink!
+Speed drills train automatic responses.
+Wrong answers show what to practice!

+---

+## Speed Drill Questions

 How to use: Try to answer each quickly.
 Answers immediately follow each question for self-scoring.

 ---